-Taking screenshots is a basic task, but windows screenshot taking functionality is pretty much limited.
+Taking screenshots is a basic task, but windows screenshot-taking functionality is pretty much limited.
 If you are a Mac OS user then you’d know how beautiful its screenshots look.
 The thing that makes it more visually good is the drop shadow around the edges which makes it stand out on any background.
 While in Windows, it simply captures the whole screen when you press the Win+PrtSc combo & saves it inside the Pictures folder without any visual edits.
-You need to open an editing program like MS-Paint/Paint 3D or Photoshop to add markups & adding drop shadow-like effect.
-In this article, you will see how to take Mac OS like Screenshots on Windows & edit them to make them look beautiful.
+You need to open an editing program like MS-Paint/Paint 3D or Photoshop to add markups & adding drop shadow-like effects.
+In this article, you will see how to take Mac OS Screenshots on Windows & edit them to make them look beautiful.

 We are using two software to achieve Mac OS like a screenshot on Windows.
 First is Photoshop, which is a paid software & it allows you to add drop shadows as per your preference.
 While the other is Greenshot, a free software, but its features are limited and it won’t allow you to adjust the drop shadow effect on your screenshot.
 So do keep this in mind.

 Ways to take Mac OS-like screenshots in Windows:

 METHOD 1- Using Photoshop: A popular photo manipulation program for Windows by Adobe Software

 - First of all, take a regular screenshot on your windows machine & save it as an image file.
 If you don’t know how to take a screenshot on Windows then follow our guide on various ways to take a screenshot on Windows.

 - Once you have saved the screenshot, open that image in Adobe Photoshop.
 You can open your image either by dragging it into Adobe Photoshop or simply right click on the image & select ‘Adobe Photoshop‘ from the ‘Open With‘ menu.